 The answer is surprisingly easy once you know how, which is why we include it in our list of ‘10 Keyboard Shortcuts Every Chromebook User Should Know‘.

 But if you don’t know it, want to learn it, or you’ve simply forgotten what it is, here’s a quick refresher on how to take screenshots in Chrome OS.

 How to Take a Screenshot on a Chromebook

-Let’s say you need to take a snap of your entire screen.
+Let’s say you want to take a snap of your entire screen.
 To do this you press the

-All screenshots are saved as high-quality .PNG files, and stored in the Downloads folder for easy retrieval.
+All screenshots are saved as high-quality .PNG files and are stored in the Downloads folder for easy retrieval.